kiboschool/course-web-development-fundamentals/src/lessons/web-design/the-box-model.md

 <aside>

 🎥 **Video:** Learn the CSS Box Model

 This video from Web Dev Simplified explores the different parts of the Box Model covered in this lesson.

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/rIO5326FgPE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 </aside>

+## Rectangles everywhere

+CSS thinks in rectangles.

 > Everything in CSS has a box around it.
 >
 > *[MDN Box Model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model)*

-CSS thinks in rectangles.

-Everything on the screen — even if it shows up as a circle, triangle, or squiggle — has a dedicated rectangle of space when browser figures out where to put it on the screen.
+Everything on the screen in your browser — even if it shows up as a circle, triangle, or squiggle — has a dedicated rectangle of space when browser figures out where to put it on the screen.

+### The Illustrated Box Model

-This is an illustration of the **Box Model**.
+Below is an illustration of the **Box Model**.
 Each element has margin, border, padding, and content.

 If you know the Box Model, you can use CSS to control how much space the browser puts between the rectangles.
 It’s a key set of tools for you to use in making a page look good.